lalitdotdev/lalitdotdev/README.md

 ### :writing_hand: Blog Posts :

-### Show some ❤️ by starring 	:star2: some of the repositories!
+### Please Show some ❤️ by :star2: some of the repositories!